 FAQs

-3. How do I check what a vault is actually invested in?
+2. How do I check what a vault is actually invested in right now?

-Use the vault's dashboard on platforms like Yearn, Beefy, or Sommelier.
-These typically publish current strategy allocations, token holdings, and protocol dependencies.
-Cross-reference with on-chain data using tools like DeBank or Zapper for a real-time view.
+Use the vault's own dashboard on Yearn, Beefy, or Sommelier, since all three publish current strategy and token allocations.
+Cross-check with DeBank or Zapper for a combined, real-time view against your other holdings.

-4. Does diversification across strategies always reduce risk?
+3. Does spreading funds across more strategies always reduce risk?

 Was this article helpful to you?
 Please tell us what you liked or didn't like in the comments below.